FEATURE FILM: Mystery/Adventure/Thriller

 Producer: Stuart Lachlan Bennett

 Courtney was placed in foster care at 6 months old.
 Her mother was incarcerated and her father was a pimp who had no use for a baby.
-She was permanently placed in a good home with a pasotr and his wife at age 7 and all was well until an older cousin began to spend the night.
-She molested over and over again and over the years during visits to see her biological family, she was the victim of incest.
-She sys that the abuse was so traumatic that it became part of her identity.
+She was permanently placed in a good home with a pastor and his wife at age 7.
+All was well until an older cousin began to come and spend the night.
+She molested her over and over again during the years she visited the family.
+Courtney says the abuse was so traumatic that it became part of her identity.
 She sat in church listening to sermons about sin and wondering if she would go to hell.

 As a teenager, promiscuity, drugs, alcohol and trouble with the law became too much for her foster parents and she was sent back to her biological father at age 15.